 Showing instead of telling is difficult.
 Most of the time, it's hard to think of how to show something.
 I forgot who gave me this writing tip, but it's one of the best ones I know: show through action.
 Or, in other words, show through your character interacting with the world.
 Here's an example: It … Continue reading Best way to show instead of tell

 #9 — Overusing character names Lately, I've seen a few writers overuse character names.
 They would use a name almost every chance they could.
 Here's a fictional example: John walked over to Laurencia with the biggest smile on his face.
-He turned with his … Continue reading Common writer mistakes #9
+He turned with his back away from Laurencia, careful not to let Laurencia see the … Continue reading Common writing mistakes #9

 At the end of a query letter, it's important to write something about yourself.
 But...what do you write?
 Some people write about where they got their college degrees from.
 Or perhaps how long they've been working on this manuscript.
 But is that necessary?
 Let's find out!
 Degrees (BA OR MFA) Degrees are usually only necessary … Continue reading What credentials should you put in your query letter?

 I got the wonderful opportunity to interview Brian H. Peterson.
 Brian is a multitalented artist that writes books, takes photos, plays music, and more.
 I wrote a book review about his book earlier this month.
 Thank you, Brian, for this lovely opportunity.
 What inspired you to write this book?
 Was it an event or did an idea … Continue reading Author interview — Brian H. Peterson